 Country Limits The Authority will apply a sovereign rating at least equal to that of the United Kingdom for any UK based counterparty.
-At the time of writing this was AA long term and F1+ short term.
-If there were to be a disorderly Brexit, it is possible that the credit rating agencies could downgrade the sovereign rating for the UK but as there are no minimum sovereign rating applying to the UK this approach will not limit the number of UK counterparties available to the Authority.
+At the time of writing this was AA long term and F1+ short term There are no minimum sovereign rating applying to the UK so this approach will not limit the number of UK counterparties available to the Authority.
 To ensure the Authority's credit risk is not increased outside the UK, the sovereign rating requirement for investments will be "Non UK countries with a minimum sovereign rating of AA-".